Lual Mayen and Leo Olebe: You can’t be what you can’t see

 That put him on the road to become internationally known.
 The game spread in a viral way.
 A conference organizer at A Maze discovered it, tracked him down, and asked him to speak at a conference on games in South Africa.

-There, Mayen met Rami Ismail, cofounder of Vlambeer and a successful game developer.
-As an ambassador for indie game developers, Ismail encouraged Mayen to pursue his passion of making games.
+There, Mayen met Rami Ismail, the cofounder of Vlambeer and an successful game developer.
+As an ambassador for indies, Ismail encouraged Mayen to pursue his passion of making games.
 Mayen also made a board game, Wahda, that encourages peaceful conflict resolution.
-He did so because it did not require a computer to play, and so, refugees may have a chance to play it.
+He did so because it did not require a computer to play, so refugees may have a chance to play it.

 Ismail paid for certain panelists to come to the Game Developers Conference in San Francisco.
 But despite an invitation, Mayen wasn’t able to go in 2017 because of President Donald Trump’s immigration restrictions.
 His visa wasn’t approved in time.
 But Mayen made it in 2018, and he gave a hell of an inspiring talk.